Exploring Language Model Generalization in Low-Resource Extractive QA: Experiments and Results

 We also investigate how pre-processing decisions impact performance.
 Under this bracket, we test whether \textit{whole-word-masking} (WWM), i.e., masking ALL of the tokens associated with a word makes any difference over \textit{word-piece-masking} (WPM), i.e., masking some or none of the tokens of a word randomly.
 It can be reasonably expected that closed-domain datasets will contain information on entities typically not observed in the general domain.
 Thus, we also test whether \textit{case preserving} models perform better than \textit{case-independent} ones since it has been established that models exploit casing to identify entities \cite{das2022resilience}.

 \paragraph*{Findings A: (Word-Piece Masking)} (WPM) Table \ref{tab:closed-domain-scaling-wpm} provide the results of our zero-shot EQA trials for BERT models trained with word-piece masking and using uncased text.
-As can be seen, BERT follows a consistent trend for ID SQuAD with performance improving across all axis of model size, i.e., $A$, $H$ and $L$.
+As can be seen, BERT follows a consistent trend for ID SQuAD with performance improving across all axes of model size, i.e., $A$, $H$ and $L$.
 Additionally, it benefits from training on cased-text as both BERT\textsubscript{BASE} and BERT\textsubscript{LARGE} report the best scores on SQuAD in Table \ref{tab:cased-wpm}.

 Curiously, we find that results from DuoRC follow a very similar trend with SQuAD.
 We explain this by the fact that as DuoRC samples are drawn from Wikipedia, they align more with BERT's training data which in turn allows performance to scale across each axis of model size.
 Unfortunately, a similar trend is not observed for the other closed-domain datasets, i.e., scaling $A$, $H$ and $L$ does not always lead to improvements when the datasets differ widely as highlighted in Table \ref{tab:closed-domain-scaling-wpm}.
-We reason that this behavior is caused due to ID fine-tuning strongly aligning the base model with the domain to the extent that any architectural modifications does not yield appreciable gains on OOD datasets.
+We reason that this behaviour is caused by ID fine-tuning strongly aligning the base model with the domain to the extent that any architectural modifications do not yield appreciable gains on OOD datasets.

 \paragraph*{Findings B: Whole Word Masking} (WWM) There are only two models to examine under this masking strategy, i.e., BERT\textsubscript{LARGE} trained with and without cased text.
 Comparing scores from Table \ref{tab:cased-wpm} and \ref{tab:WWM} we see that cased-text in combination with whole-word masking leads to improved scores for SQuAD, DuoRC and TechQA.
-This makes sense as closed-domains discuss various entities and having a processing scheme recognizing that is beneficial.
+This makes sense as closed domains discuss various entities and have a processing scheme recognizing that is beneficial.

 Overall, we find that WWM tends to outperform WPM.
 Such an observation was also made by \citet{joshi2020spanbert} who found that span (in our case whole words) prediction as opposed to individual tokens is a more challenging task and leads to stronger models.
 Finally, we see that the uncased variants of this scheme display the best performance overall.
 We reason that this is because the models are more sensitive to the choice of masking than text normalization, e.g., irrespective of capitalization, terms such as \textit{new york} will convey the same information.